LaTtE-Flow: Layerwise Timestep-Expert Flow-based Transformer

-To incorporate residual attention from the previous layer, we define the augmented self-attention matrix at layer $l+1$ as:

 where $\bm{h}_t \in \mathbb{R}^{d}$ is the embedding of the current flow-matching timestep $t$ and $\bm{W}_t \in \mathbb{R}^{d \times H}$ is a trainable projection matrix, with $d$ denoting the hidden dimension and $H$ the number of attention heads.
 The head-wise gating vector $g(t) \in (-1, 1)^H$, produced by a $\tanh(\cdot)$ activation, dynamically controls the extent to which each attention head incorporates residual attention information from the previous layer.
 The operator $\odot$ denotes element-wise multiplication, broadcast across all attention heads.

 Notably, while the \arch{} Attention module jointly processes both noisy image states and multimodal hidden states, the residual attention mechanism is applied only to the self-attention map over the noisy image hidden states, as shown in Figure \ref{fig:res_attn}.
 The timestep-conditioned residual attention mechanism enables the model to dynamically control how much residual attention from the previous layer is incorporated into the current layer, on a per-head basis and conditioned on the timestep.
 Empirically, this design accelerates convergence during training and enhances the quality of generated images.